• Skip to primary navigation

 Equipment

-Use a thermos to keep the chili warm, or, as shown in the pictures, I use a bento-style snack box, which packs enough for young children.
+Use a thermos to keep the chili warm, or, as shown in the pictures, use a bento-style snack box that packs enough for young children.
 It won't stay warm, but they can enjoy it at room temperature.

-The leak-proof seal handles semi-wet foods like chili well, although I wouldn’t recommend it for anything extremely liquid, such as soup.
-The latch is secure and kid-friendly to open, but fair warning, if they don’t close it properly, let’s just say lunch might get… redistributed - ask me why I warn you.
+The leak-proof seal works well with semi-wet foods like chili, though I wouldn't recommend it for anything extremely runny, such as soup.
+The latch is secure and kid-friendly to open, but fair warning, if they don't close it properly, let's just say lunch might get… redistributed - ask me why I warn you.

 Recipe FAQS